dalia-nasr/Roofinder/README.md

 # Roofinder Project

-This project is to automate the assessment process of solar panel installation, which includes finding available space (roofs) and specifying the features of that place.
+This project is to automate the assessment process of solar panel installation, which includes finding available space (rooftops) and specifying the features of that place.

 ## General pipeline for this project:
-* Automatically detect roofs from the given satellite image.
+* Automatically detect rooftops from satellite images.
-* Specify the type of the roof (flat, hip, gable).
+* Specify the type of the rooftop (flat, hip, gable).
 * Calculate the surface area excluding obstructions.
 * Place suggested solar panels taking into consideration the roof edges, obstacles, and rotation.